Aside from playing competitively and winning professional matches, many esports players have another obsession: anime!

 5. Karsa (League of Legends)

 League of Legends actually has a lot of players who are huge anime fans, but let’s talk about one of the biggest otakus in the China region.
-Top Esports’ jungler Hung “Karsa” Hai-Hsuan keeps his precious anime figures just around his workstation.
+Top Esports’ jungler Hung “Karsa” Hai-Hsuan keeps his precious figures just around his workstation.
 Saber Alter spotted!

-Karsa also owns a special cabinet display full of his other anime loots featuring figures from titles like Date A Live and No Game No Life.
+Karsa also owns a special cabinet display full of his other loots featuring figures from titles like Date A Live and No Game No Life.

 Karsa brought this same display case when he moved to China after joining LPL team Royal Never Give Up (RNG).

-He seems to be a huge fan of the romantic comedy genre especially since his favorite anime is Saekano: How to Raise a Boring Girlfriend.
+He seems to be a huge fan of the romantic comedy genre especially since his favorite series is Saekano: How to Raise a Boring Girlfriend.
 Karsa also recommends watching Kaguya-sama: Love Is War to his fans.

 4. BeryL (League of Legends)